About the new Arizona initiative

 What is neuroarts?

-The emerging field exposes mechanisms through which art impacts our brains, biology, and behavior, driving us towards health and well-being.
-It’s a springboard for arts-based interventions and innovative programs that can be practiced in clinics, homes, workplaces, and communities—all in service to individual and collective well-being.
+The emerging field explores how art impacts our brains, biology, and behavior, driving us towards health and well-being.
+It’s a springboard for arts-based interventions and innovative programs that can be practiced in clinics, homes, workplaces, and communities — all to boost individual and collective well-being.

 Arizona partners making it happen

-The NeuroArts Blueprint launched in 2019 provides the roadmap for community organizations doing this work, representing the arts, health, neuroscience, education, business, philanthropy, and public policy sectors. the
+The NeuroArts Blueprint launched in 2019 and provides the roadmap for community organizations doing this work.
+Around the country, local coalitions are typically comprised of representatives of arts, health, neuroscience, education, business, philanthropy, and public policy sectors.

-In Arizona, several groups are already working to build up and strengthen the state’s neuroarts ecosystem as members of the Arizona Community NeuroArts Coalition.:
+In Arizona, several groups are already working to build the state’s neuroarts ecosystem as members of the Arizona Community NeuroArts Coalition.:

 Supporting organizations that enrich health, well-being and opportunity for the people of Maricopa County.